530

 3

 Guido Cantelli was an Italian orchestral conductor.
 Toscanini elected him his "spiritual heir" since the beginnings of his career.
-He was named Musical Director of La Scala, Milan in November 1956,...
+He was named music director of La Scala, Milan in November 1956, but...

 3